-Against this backdrop, the 29th International Conference on Health Promoting Hospitals and Health Services addresses the contributions of health promotion to well-being-oriented healthcare.
+Against this backdrop, the 29th International Conference on Health Promoting Hospitals and Health Services addresses the role of health promotion in well-being-oriented healthcare.

 The first plenary session will focus on the workforce, as the foundation of health-care systems.
 The globally increasing challenges to attract, recruit and retain health-care workers have reached public awareness, as have issues of supporting and maintaining their health and well-being.
 Health promotion has repeatedly shown effects on work satisfaction and productivity.
 The identification and implementation of effective strategies based on insights and experiences remain a challenge.

 In the face of ecological as well as economic crises, the aim to restructure our societies, organizations, and personal lives towards more sustainability, has become an integral part of many ideas for societal development.
 The present energy crisis is exacerbating the urgency of these ideas while highlighting interdependencies in our global economy.
 The second plenary session will address the crucial roles the health sector plays in reducing greenhouse gas emissions and thus improve lives.
 Furthermore, successful contributions of health promotion in healthcare to climate change mitigation and adaption will be shown and requirements discussed.